The school's Designated Senior leaders for Safeguarding are:

 - Reporting to the Governors each term regarding all the above areas.

-Mrs Hibbert, alongside Mrs Tomlinson and other Governors has received recent training in:
+Mrs Hibbert, alongside Mrs Barlow and other Governors has received recent training in:

 - Safer Recruitment

 - The PREVENT agenda

 - Online Safety